Mobject-Dev-Team/mobject-graph/README.md

 ## The mobject-graph Library

 This is one of the many libraries of [mobject](http://mobject.org).
 This library focuses on the providing graphical programming abilities to TwinCAT.

+## Installation

+The latest version of the library is found in the root of the repo.
+To install in to TwinCAT 4024, simply navigate to the repo folder and double click on `install-library.bat`

 ## What is mobject?